CodeTheCity/aberdeen_guide/README.md

 * The geojson is then cleaned up to remove html formatting.
 * We used https://github.com/afast/map_print to build a script to convert the data to a PDF map using a rake script.
 * Use numbered icons for the map https://mapicons.mapsmarker.com/numbers-letters/numbers/
+* We created a Rails app, but only use it to provide support for the 'map_print' library, which we use in the lib/tasks/abdnguide.rake script.
-* We call the script with bin/rake abdnguide:buildpdf
+* Call the script to generate the map with

+    bin/rake abdnguide:buildpdf

 ## The map
 The completed map appears as 'map.pdf' in the files listed above.